chrisgrieser/nvim-recorder/README.md

 		addBreakPoint = "#",
 	}

-	-- clear all macros (registers) on startup clear = false,
+	-- clear all macros-slots on startup
+	clear = false,

 	-- log level used for any notification.
 Mostly relevant for nvim-notify.
-(Note that by default, nvim-notify only shows levels 2 and higher.) logLevel = vim.log.levels.INFO,
+	-- (Note that by default, nvim-notify does not show the levels trace and debug.) logLevel = vim.log.levels.INFO,

-	-- (experimental) see README
+	-- experimental.
+See README.
 	dapSharedKeymaps = false,
 }
 ```